samcondon4/PyLabTools/docs/tutorials/stepbystep_config/index.rst

 Step-by-Step Experiment Configuration
 ######################################

-| This section utilizes the pymeasure SwissArmyFake class to work through each step of configuring SPHERExLabTools for
+| This section utilizes the pymeasure SwissArmyFake class to work through each step of configuring PyLabTools for
   a given experiment.
 The SwissArmyFake class generates mock data as if it were a real instrument, but does not require a connection to any real hardware.